Jolliff History, Family Crest & Coats of Arms

-Where did the English Jolliff family come from?
-What is the English Jolliff family crest and coat of arms?
-When did the Jolliff family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Jolliff family history?Jolliff is an ancient Norman name, that would have been used in Britain soon after the Conquest of the island in 1066.
+Jolliff is an ancient Norman name, that would have been used in Britain soon after the Conquest of the island in 1066.
 This name was given to a person who was a happy and lively person.
 The surname of Jolliffe was originally derived from the Old French word joli, of the same meaning.

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Jolliffe, Jolli, Jolliff and others.

-Another 49 words (4 lines of text) are included under the topic Early Jolliff Notables in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) are included under the topic Early Jolliff Notables in all our PDF Extended History products and printed products wherever possible.

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Jolliff or a variant listed above: